sdavignon/litecore-message/README.md

-# Litecoin Message Verification and Signing for Litecore
+# RIFFCash Message Verification and Signing for riffcash-core